Dioceus/robot-simulation/README.md

 ```
 ./robotClient&
 ```
-This will run the executable file inthe background
+This will run the executable file in the background

 4) To stop the program run:
 ```